codingforpleasure/customized-workspace/Ubuntu/useful-resources/flask.md

 <p align="center">
   <img width="400" src="images/flask/ngnix_gunicorn_flask_togther.jpg" title="Look into the image">
 </p>

+* **Nginx** is a web server which can also be used as a reverse proxy, load balancer, mail proxy and HTTP cache.

 [How to deploy ML models using Flask + Gunicorn + Nginx + Docker](https://towardsdatascience.com/how-to-deploy-ml-models-using-flask-gunicorn-nginx-docker-9b32055b3d0)